smazhara/smazhara/pii.md

 First, it's non-deterministic.
 We can only _probabilistically_ parse it.
 Is _98-12-09_ a date of birth, a phone number or a SKU?
-Is _Private_ a last name or a part of a sentence that describes the differences between private and public property?
+Is _Private_ a last name or a part of a sentence that describes differences between private and public property?
 This can be resolved by various rules like, erring on the side of caution, using overrides etc.